 In addition to the above, optional learnings include the “Lightbend Reactive Architecture: Foundations” learning path on Cognitive Class, which provides part of the necessary background to follow along with the more technical details of these tutorials.
 As we move deeper into the implementation over the course of this series, readers may also want to complete “Lightbend Reactive Architecture: Advanced,” which covers some of the specific techniques in later units, such as sharding, sagas, message brokers, and CQRS (Command Query Responsibility Segregation).

-The following items make up this series (Units 5 – 12 to come):
+The following items make up this series:

 Define the building blocks of a reactive system, starting with event storming.